 Jeffrey’s a great interviewer and a great storyteller.
 During the interviews, he connects web history to current design trends and challenges.
 He also draws parallels between the design field and other disciplines like film and literature.

-Kate Rutter and Laura Klein host this podcast about UX design.
-They begin each episode with the description, “The podcast where two old ladies yell at each other about how make products suck slightly less.”
-If you’re okay with sarcasm and cursing, you’ll probably like this podcast.
+Kate and Laura describe each episode as, “The podcast where two old ladies yell at each other about how to make products suck slightly less.”
+If you like UX, and you’re okay with sarcasm and cursing, you’ll enjoy this podcast.

 What other UX podcasts have you found valuable?
 Please feel free to share in the comments.